Artsplendr/Conversational-RAG-Talk-to-Leonardo-da-Vinci/README.md

 ## Conversational RAG Introduction

 Conversational Retrieval-Augmented Generation (RAG) is an advanced architecture designed to enhance natural language understanding in multi-turn dialog systems.
-Unlike basic RAG, which retrieves relevant documents and generates responses in a single-turn format, Conversational RAG incorporates memory—enabling the system to maintain context across multiple exchanges.
+Unlike basic RAG, which retrieves relevant documents and generates responses in a single-turn format, Conversational RAG incorporates memory-enabling the system to maintain context across multiple exchanges.
 By combining long-term memory with intelligent retrieval, Conversational RAG ensures that responses are not only grounded in external knowledge but are also consistent with the ongoing conversation.

 The architecture typically consists of a vector database to store embedded documents, a memory module to track conversational history, and a large language model (LLM) to synthesize responses.
 During each interaction, the model uses both retrieved documents and the dialogue memory to generate answers that are contextually aware and knowledge-grounded.